Call: 020-33557180Mon - Fri 9.30 till 17.00.

 Shopping in Milan

-Designer apparel and high fashion is synonymous with Milan.
-Whether you are looking for designer jeans or some excellent pasticcerie (pastries) to take home, you will find them in the city centre.
+Designer apparel and high fashion are synonymous with Milan.
+Whether you are looking for designer jeans or some excellent pasticceria (pastries) to take home, you will find them in the city centre.
 The Fashion Quadrilateral for designer gear is between Via Montenapoleone, Via della Spiga, Via Manzoni and Via Sant’Andrea.
 The areas of Brera and Navigli are filled with antique markets.
 For gourmet food gifts, visit Peck on Via Spadari 9 which is the equivalent of Harrods in London.

 Getting Around Milan

 It is easy to get around Milan on foot for those who are young and fit.
 For longer distances the bus network is good.
 Buses and their signs are orange and most bus stops are on islands in the centre of the street.
 Tickets should be purchased from ticket machines, newsstands and tobacconists before getting on the bus.
-The Metro subway has three lines numbered 1-3, and is the easiest, cheapest and quickest way to get around.
+The Metro subway has four lines numbered 1-3 and 5, and is the easiest, cheapest and quickest way to get around.
 It runs from 06.00 to 00.30 and stamped tickets can also be used on other modes of public transport.
 There are always plenty of taxis in Milan, although they can be expensive.

 Luxury Car Factory Tours in Bologna